We’re digging into the Far Out Magazine vault to bring you a piece of rock and roll history as you’ve never heard it before.

 Singer Strummer was unapologetically a news junkie, funnelling the world around him into his music and the band’s message.
 It was the reem of bad news that gave him the inspiration for the track.
 Written around the time of the Cold War, alongside a host of other life-threatening avenues, the song is rich in post-modernist dread.
 It is this impending sense of doom that is filtered through ‘London Calling’.

 In an interview with Uncut magazine, Strummer stated that the inspiration to write the song came following a conversation he had with his then-fiancee Gaby Salter in which they put the world to rights in a taxi ride home to their flat ironically situated in West London’s World’s End, he said: “There was a lot of Cold War nonsense going on, and we knew that London was susceptible to flooding.
 She told me to write something about that.”

 According to guitarist Mick Jones in the book Anatomy of a Song, it was a headline in the London Evening Standard triggered the inspiration for the lyrics which read: “The North Sea might rise and push up the Thames, flooding the city.”
 Jones revealed how the band incorporated this into ‘London Calling’ and said: “We flipped.
 To us, the headline was just another example of how everything was coming undone.”

 The title track for the record perfectly captures the voice of the largely ignored majority at that period of time.
-As Joe Strummer pointed his gun at the neo-liberalism that he deemed to be ruining society, he unleashed a vocal which has gone down in the annals of rock and roll history as one of the most passionate of all time.
+As Joe Strummer pointed his gun at the neo-liberalism that he deemed ruining society, he unleashed a vocal that has gone down in the annals of rock and roll history as one of the most passionate of all time.